Hotmoka/hotmoka/README.md

 > follow the instructions in [Starting a Tendermint Node with Docker](#starting-a-tendermint-hotmoka-node-with-docker).
 > The current section only exists in order to understand what happens inside the Docker container.
 > If you are not a developer, or if you are not interested in the topic, please skip this section and
-> jump directly to the next one.
+> jump directly to the next chapter.

 In order to use a Tendermint Hotmoka node, the Tendermint executable must be installed in our machine, or our experiments will fail.
 The Hotmoka node